+Our vision

-Our vision is to become the most trusted retailer in Australia and grow long-term shareholder value.
+is to become the most trusted retailer in Australia and grow long-term shareholder value.

-Achieving our vision requires us to deliver on our purpose, which is The Company's core values embody who we are as a company and to sustainably feed all Australians to help them lead healthier, what we stand for.
-Our Coles values work together with our vision, happier lives.
-Our strategy, 'Winning in our Second Century', purpose and our LEaD behaviours to provide a strong foundation represents our plan to deliver on this purpose and is underpinned for our culture.
-They guide the day-to-day decisions and actions of by three strategic pillars: Inspire Customers, Smarter Selling, and all team members, shaping the way we work together to get things Win Together.
+Achieving our vision requires us to deliver on our purpose, which Coles' core values embody who we are as a company and what is to sustainably help all Australians lead healthier, happier lives. we stand for.
+Our Coles values work together with our vision, Our strategy, 'Winning together in our Second Century', purpose and our LEaD behaviours to provide a strong foundation represents our plan to deliver on this purpose and is underpinned for our culture.
+They guide the day-to-day decisions and actions by three strategic pillars: Inspire Customers, Smarter Selling, and of all team members, shaping the way we work together to get Win Together.

-done
+things done.